 I asked my husband to listen in as I called the advice nurse and described my symptoms.
 She told me to either see a psychiatrist immediately or go to an emergency room.
 Unable to get seen by a psychiatrist for the first time on a Friday afternoon, I saw our family doctor who put me on divalproex sodium (seizure medication that acts as a mood stabilizer) with the understanding that it was outside her expertise and I was to see a psychiatrist following the weekend.

 When I became a mother, I didn’t know I had bipolar disorder.
 My diagnosis at the time was dysthymia (chronic depression).
-I knew I likely had, at the very least, cyclothymia (a mild form of bipolar disorder also known as bipolar III).
-Once I got the diagnosis of bipolar type II (which is characterized by hypomania, rather than mania), my son was 27 months old and still nursing (he loved it and I was a pushover).
+I knew I likely had, at the very least, cyclothymia (a mild form of bipolar disorder).
+Once I got the diagnosis of bipolar disorder, my son was 27 months old and still nursing (he loved it and I was a pushover).
 I had to abruptly wean him, as the divalproex sodium (Depakote) I was prescribed as a mood stabilizer is not safe for nursing infants or, in his case, a nursing toddler.

 Fearing that I was now an unfit mother, I proceeded to put my son in daycare and reenter the workforce.
 Once my diagnosis changed from depression to bipolar, I believed that I could be a danger to my son and that he’d be better off in the care of someone else.
 I was the same person before my diagnosis changed.
 My stigma was internal: my own negative thoughts about what having bipolar meant, that I now had a serious progressive mental illness, my belief that my son was no longer safe when in my own care.
 I was wrong.
 Despite the challenges of bipolar disorder, and those challenges are real, I’m a good mother.
 I work hard to be a good mother.